Charles M. Courboin: Avocations and Additional Associations

 He was also a member of the St. Wilfrid Club, a private organization open to the most notable organists in the New York City area.

 Legacy

 Courboin was known for his musical memory and most commonly performed without a score.
-He and his students were exponents of the orchestral style of organ playing displaying an unabashed sentimentality.
+He and his students were exponents of the orchestral style of organ playing displaying an unabashed but not cloying sentimentality.
 This mastery of musical sentiment was validated when Courboin was chosen to be one of the first organists to be recorded on RCA's premier label, the Red Seal.